ExMAG: Learning of Maximally Ancestral Graphs: Formulation of the Mixed Integer Quadratic Program

+Optimization criterion in \eqref{obj} implies that the dependencies between the variables are linear.
+The first part of the criterion encodes for the actual cost as an error of the prediction, the second part encodes for regularization, penalizing more edges with a larger $\lambda$.

-As in the ExDAG \cite{rytir2024exdagexactlearningdags} model, the weights are bounded by introducing a large constant \(c\).
+As in the ExDAG \cite{Rytivr2024exdag} model, the weights are bounded by introducing large constant \(c\), which is chosen large enough to exceed the maximum weight expected in the problem being solved.
 The bounding avoids bilinear terms in the cost function in \eqref{obj} and takes the following form:

 The \ref{constr:Edge} means that there cannot be a directed as well as a bidirected edge between the same two vertices.
 Additionally, we enforce that the bidirected matrix is symmetric by \eqref{eq:symmetry}.
 If $f_{j, k} = 1$, then we know there is no direct causal relationship between $j$ and $k$, and therefore, $e_{j,k}=0$.
-This is formally enforced by \eqref{eq:forbidden} Inversely, $f_{j, k} = 0$ implies a directed edge rather than a bidirected edge between $j$ and $k$ in \eqref{eq:bidirforbi}.
+This is formally enforced by \eqref{eq:forbidden}.
+Inversely, $f_{j, k} = 0$ implies a directed edge rather than a bidirected edge between $j$ and $k$ in \eqref{eq:bidirforbi}.
+Both equations \eqref{eq:forbidden} and \eqref{eq:bidirforbi} are enforced only if the respective fields in matrix $F$ are defined, as they are optional.

 Lastly, we must enforce conditions for directed or almost directed cycles and inducing paths.
 Those conditions are enforced lazily using a separation routine explained later.
 Directed cycles are enforced in a way adopted from \cite{Rytivr2024exdag}.
 Therefore, they are left out of this paper.
 An almost directed cycle formed by edges in set $E'$ and a bidirected edge $(u,v)$ is forbidden by the constraint